alfredom2479/foundations-landing-page/README.md

 # foundations-landing-page

-This is just a web page that was put together from scratch and styled from scratch using a given a PDF of what it should look like and a color palet.
-Main purpose was to practice using Flexbos.
+This is just a web page that was put together from scratch and styled from scratch using a given PDF of what it should look like and a color palette.
+The main purpose was to practice using Flexbox.